sakuli/sakuli-enterprise-forwarder/README.md

 In order to test a forwarder in a local development setup, several steps are required:

 1. On package root level in sakuli-enterprise-forwarder, run `npm link`
+1. On the required result builder also run `npm link`
-2. To make forwarders usable in a test setup, run e.g. `npm link @sakuli/forwarder-checkmk` inside the sakuli-cli package
+1. To make forwarders usable in a test setup, run e.g. `npm link @sakuli/forwarder-checkmk` inside the sakuli-cli package
-3. Configure your forwarder in the integration-test package
+1. Configure your forwarder in the integration-test package
-4. Run a test, verify the output
+1. Run a test, verify the output

 ### Why?